varshithchilagani/data-engineering-prep-last-mile/Day01_Masterclass_Summary/README.md

 - Role of data marts and data lakes in modern data pipelines
 - High-level view of building data architecture with business-first thinking

-Full notes are available in the `notes.md` file in this folder.
+I have noted many points, and I made them available in the `notes.md` file in this folder.

 ---